lezneklihp/dsend_project_4/README.md

 ## Project motivation:<a name="Motivation"></a>
 background: domain, origin, related data sets

-Think of trees in urban areas and you will point to trees in parks, along riverbanks, or in backyards.
+Think of trees in urban areas and you will imagine trees in parks, along riverbanks, or in backyards.
 Have you also thought about street trees?

 ## Project summary:<a name="Summary"></a>
 TODO